Skip to content

 """

-Interactive widget for visualizing slices of a 3D volume.
+Interactive tool to visualize, inspect, and scroll through 2D slices of a 3D volume.

 Args: